-I did not come to fully understand until I was in college, the many complex ways in which a stable home is a crucial component to healthy childhood development.
+I did not fully understand until I was in college the many complex ways a stable home is a crucial component of healthy childhood development.
 In my case, I have had an uphill battle for stability my entire life.
-My dad was drafted and sent to Vietnam, returning home a classic cripple from that experience, alcoholic, bi-polar, Post Traumatic Stress Disorder.
-We moved around a lot when I was a child as a result of our economic struggle, my parents frequently switching from one low-paying job to the next.
-My father filed for bankruptcy when I was two and it seemed as if we were always trapped in a downward spiral.
-He and my mom had struggled to establish and then lost three homes by the time that I entered school.
-We managed to survive, however, and to cope as best we could; at least until my father had a massive stroke that left him mostly paralyzed.
-I was 12 years old, my older brother and sister had already left home.
+My dad was drafted and sent to Vietnam, returning home a classic cripple from that experience, alcoholic, bipolar, Post Traumatic Stress Disorder.
+We moved around a lot when I was a child due to our economic struggle.
+My parents frequently switched from one low-paying job to the next.
+My father filed for bankruptcy when I was two, and it seemed we were continuously trapped in a downward spiral.
+He and my mom had struggled to establish and then lost three homes when I entered school.
+However, we managed to survive and cope as best we could until my father had a massive stroke that left him mostly paralyzed.
+I was 12, and my older brother and sister had already left home.

 I worked very hard in high school to make my mother proud.
-It was my hope that this would somehow relieve some of her burden and sadness, etched on her face day in and day out.
-I continued to suffer, however, throughout my college years, from the lack of hardly any money at all.
-On several occasions I thought about getting a paying job so that I could purchase something other than the barest of essentials, but I knew in my heart that I would have to choose between that and my volunteer work.
+I hoped this would somehow ease some of the sadness etched on her face daily.
+I continued to suffer financially throughout my college years.
+On several occasions, I thought about getting a paying job to purchase something other than the barest of essentials, but I knew in my heart that I would have to choose between that and my volunteer work.
 And my heart decided to live with almost nothing and continue volunteering.

-I began by tutoring elementary age children with reading and learning disabilities in January of 2007 and later, that following August, I began a full school year of working with at-risk youth, helping them to pass their classes as well as the Georgia High School Graduation Test.
-Even before that, I began volunteering with Meals on Wheels and stayed with it for 3 years.
-I am not yet fluent in Spanish but very devoted to ongoing improvement and eventually becoming fully fluent since I am convinced that outreach to Hispanics, especially the children of recent immigrants, will be of fundamental importance to my career as a dentist.
-Among my most treasured experiences so far has been the 5 month period that I spent with the Athens Library System (2009-10) mentoring underprivileged Hispanic children ranging in age from 5-15.
-My crowning achievement so far as a volunteer, however, has been my work with XXXX.org.
-I am currently the Executive Director and a member of the Executive Board of this organization dedicated to the wellbeing of children in the State of Georgia affected by HIV/AIDS.
-I oversee all aspects of our organization including finances and the recruitment of new members.
+I began tutoring elementary-age children with reading and learning disabilities in January 2007.
+Later that following August, I spent an entire school year working with at-risk youth, helping them pass their classes and the Georgia High School Graduation Test.
+Before that, I began volunteering with Meals on Wheels and stayed with it for three years.
+I am not yet fluent in Spanish, but I am very devoted to ongoing improvement and eventually becoming fully fluent since I am convinced that outreach to Hispanics, especially the children of recent immigrants, will be of fundamental importance to my dentistry career.
+My most treasured experiences have been the five-month period I spent with the Athens Library System (2009-10), mentoring underprivileged Hispanic children aged 5 to 15.
+However, my crowning achievement as a volunteer has been my work with XXXX.org.
+I am currently the Executive Director and a member of the Executive Board of this organization dedicated to the well-being of children in the State of Georgia affected by HIV/AIDS.
+I oversee all aspects of our organization, including finances and the recruitment of new members.